kaustubhkharvi/TUI-Games/README.md

 4. Have a blast and replay to your heart's content! 😄

 ## Why a TUI-Based Game?
- - I chose to created this game to offer a lightweight, accessible, and nostalgic gaming experience for the users that runs directly in the terminal.
+ - I chose to create this game to offer a lightweight, accessible, and nostalgic gaming experience for the users that runs directly in the terminal.
 This approach ensures the game is fun, functional, and widely    accessible, while providing a unique, retro-inspired experience for players.

 ## 🤝 Contributing
 We’d love your help to make this project even better! 🌟